|Trail Features:||Alpine Lake, Outstanding Views, Wildflowers|

 |Parking Lot Longitude||-105.64581|

-The trailhead for the hike to Emerald Lake is located at the end of Bear Lake Road, 9 miles from the turn-off at Highway 36.
+The hike to Emerald Lake begins from the Bear Lake Trailhead, located at the end of Bear Lake Road, 9 miles from the turn-off at Highway 36.
 Due to the extreme popularity of the area you may want to consider using the free park shuttle to reach the trailhead during peak tourist season.

 At just over a half-mile from the trailhead hikers will reach the south end of Nymph Lake, a pleasant lake ringed by pond lilies.
 If you continue up the trail for a short distance you'll have a nice view of Hallett Peak standing sentinel over the lake.